-At various times, the Board of Directors has authorized the repurchase of up to \$150 million of the Company's outstanding shares.
-Cumulative purchases have totaled \$110.6 million, leaving \$39.4 million under the authorizations.
+On May 11, 2011, the Board of Directors increased its stock repurchase authorization to \$150 million of the Company's outstanding shares.
+Through June 30, 2011 purchases have totaled \$6.2 million, leaving \$143.8 million under the authorization.
+The new share repurchase authorization supersedes the previous authorization of \$150 million of which \$39.4 million was remaining.